The Choir

 JOIN OUR CHOIR

-The choir of St Bride’s is looking for new members.
-If you are keen to sing a variety of sacred music week by week, have reasonable sight-reading skills (or wish to develop your skills) and a clear voice, we should be delighted to hear from you.
+The Choir of St Bride’s welcomes new Members.
+If you have reasonable sight-reading skills (or wish to develop your skills) and are keen to sing a variety of sacred music week by week, we should be delighted to hear from you.
+There are also opportunities for guest choristers who are unable to undertake a regular Sunday morning commitment.
 Choral Scholarships may also be available for singers under the age of 25 and/or in full-time education.

 Please e-mail our Director of Music, Alan Tavener, at dom@music.stbridesglasgow.org